Construction Health and Safety Technician® (CHST®)

 The Construction Health and Safety Technician (CHST) provides recognition of your dedication to, and competency in, performing health and safety activities that prevent construction illnesses and injuries.

-The CHST is for construction job sites’ safety and health specialists.
-Responsibilities for safety and health may be all or part of a CHST’s job duties, which may cover one or more significant construction projects or job sites.
-Candidates may work for an owner, general contractor, subcontractor, or firm involved in construction or construction safety.
+The CHST is for construction job sites’ safety, health, and environment (SH&E) specialists.
+Responsibilities for SH&E may be all or part of a CHST’s job duties, which may cover one or more significant construction projects or job sites.
+Candidates may work for an owner, general contractor, subcontractor, or firm involved in SH&E and/or construction.

-The CHST program recognizes that many employers assign responsibility for construction safety and health functions to those with very important roles in leading workers.
-Many construction safety practitioners use the CHST as a path to greater roles in safety and health.
+The CHST program recognizes that many employers assign responsibility for construction SH&E functions to those with very important roles in leading workers.
+Many construction safety practitioners use the CHST as a path to greater roles in SH&E practice.

-- Will work part-time or full-time in construction safety (35% is the minimum) and have duties that require technical skills and knowledge in health and safety
+- Will work part-time or full-time in construction safety (35% is the minimum) and have duties that require technical skills and knowledge in safety, health, and the environment

-- Will have three (3) years of experience in construction health or safety
+- Will have three (3) years of experience in construction safety, health, and environment

 - Must pass the CHST examination